-You’re a fulltime course creator who wants to just focus and grow your craft in the online course niche.
+You’re a full-time creator who wants to focus and grow your craft with online courses.

 Choose Podia if…

-You're not just a course creator but also someone interested in making money by selling digital products or membership packages.
+You’re not just someone who creates online courses but also someone interested in making money by selling digital products or membership packages.

 This is because Podia is a flexible, all-in-one platform with superior email marketing functionalities and allows you to sell more than just courses.
 Plus, you get all that extra functionalities at friendly prices.